jg00/prac-expressjs/README.md

 express301 - Routes, req, res, Router, headers, etc.

 movieFanSite - Movie API, request module, Server-side rendering.
-In summary we go out to the The Movie Database API tha we consume, pull down the JSON and we render pages, etc.
+In summary we go out to the The Movie Database API (or switch to our custom API "movieAPI") that we consume, pull down the JSON and we render pages, etc.

+movieAPI - Custom API (We can switch to this instead of Movie API).

 ## Technologies